EDIorg/data-package-best-practices/EML/eml_bp_by_element.md

 **/eml:eml/dataset/creator**

 **&lt;creator&gt;** The creator is considered to be the author of the dataset, i.e. the person(s) responsible for intellectual input into its creation. &lt;**surName&gt;** and &lt;**givenName&gt;** elements are used to build dataset citations, so these should be completed fully for credit to be understandable.
 For long term data sets, include the name of the LTER Site (using the &lt;**organizationName**&gt;) or role of Site PI (using &lt;**postitionName**&gt;).
-It should be kept in mind that different approaches taken by sites have lead to confusion over how to best search for long term datasets, and searchers frequently default to searches using PI’s last name.
+It should be kept in mind that different approaches taken by sites have lead to confusion over how to best search for long term datasets, and searchers frequently default to searches using PI's last name.
 Therefore it is a  reasonable practice to include more creators rather than fewer, even if it  blurs the credit for long term datasets.

 ------